Regular procedure

 Legal assistance

-There are two types of free legal assistance: first-line and second-line.[93]
+There are two types of legal assistance: first-line and second-line.[88]
 The competence of the organisation of first-line assistance lies at the regional level.

 First-line legal assistance

-The so-called “first-line assistance” is organised by local commissions for legal assistance, composed of lawyers representing the local bar association and the public centres for social welfare (CPAS / PCSW).
+The so-called “first-line assistance” is organised by local commissions for legal assistance, composed of lawyers representing the local bar association and the Public Centres for Social Welfare (CPAS / PCSW).
 There, first legal advice is given by a lawyer, or a person is referred to a more specialised instance, organisation, or to “second line assistance”, completely free of charge, regardless of income or financial resources.
 The first-line assistance is organised in each judicial district by the Commission for Legal Assistance.
 Besides these lawyers’ initiatives, other public social organisations and NGOs provide this kind of first-line legal assistance.

 Second-line legal assistance

 The criteria for lawyers to register on the lists of second-line assistance in migration law varies widely.
-The criteria are often not demanding enough, and the lawyers appointed are not always sufficiently competent or specialised in the field.
+The criteria are often not demanding enough and the lawyers appointed are not always sufficiently competent or specialised in the field.
 Nevertheless, some larger bar associations have set up a specialised section on migration law and have tightened up the criteria to be able to subscribe to it.
-However, other bars with few lawyers simply lack specialised lawyers and some even oblige their trainees, who are not specialised, to register on the list.[94]
+However, other bars with few lawyers simply lack specialised lawyers and some even oblige their trainees, who are not specialised, to register on the list.[89]

 The 2003 Royal Decree on Legal Aid determines the conditions under which one can benefit from this second-line legal assistance free of charge.
 Different categories are generally defined depending on the income or financial resources level and, concerning specific procedures, on the social group they belong to.
 There is a rebuttable presumption of being without sufficient financial resources for asylum seekers and persons in detention.
 Concerning children, unaccompanied or not, this presumption is conclusive.
-Adults should prove their lack of financial resources to support the aforementioned presumption.
+Adults should prove their lack of financial resources to support said presumption.
 The local bureau for legal assistance assesses the proof provided.
 Applicants residing in a reception centre during their asylum procedure are considered to meet the conditions for free legal assistance, given that the condition of having insufficient resources also applies to get access to the reception system.
 Applicants staying at a private address during their asylum procedure, however, need in principle to provide information on the identity of the people staying at the same address and their respective income.
 Because of the presumption of being without sufficient financial resources, the elements of proof provided are assessed less strictly than is the case for other categories of people applying for free legal assistance.
 Practice varies between the different bureaus for legal assistance, however.

 The law permits the Bureau for legal assistance to apply a preliminary merits test before appointing a “pro-Deo” lawyer to refuse those manifestly unfounded requests, which have no chance of success.[90]
 However, this provision is only very rarely applied in practice.
 Therefore, if a person entitled to legal aid asks for a lawyer free of charge to be appointed, the bureaus for legal assistance grant this quasi-automatically.
 However, there are reports of a more stringent appointment practice in some districts when the lawyers request to be appointed themselves after being consulted by an asylum seeker, especially in case of subsequent asylum applications.[91]